Advanced Systems & Data Analytics

-Advanced Systems encompass big data and networks, communication networking, photonics and electromagnetics, robotics and controls and sensors.
+Advanced Systems encompass big data and networks, communication networking, photonics and electromagnetics, robotics, control systems, and sensors.

 Adapting new ideas and tools from information technology, coding theory, stochastic processes and design optimization to impact information & coding theory, wireless communications & networking, cloud computing & big data, and blockchain technology.

 Theoretical and applied research pertaining to digital communications over wireless channels, orthogonal frequency division multiplexing, spread spectrum communications, statistical signal processing for wireless applications, and optical wireless communications.

 Development and use of sophisticated numerical algorithms, software, and high-performance computer hardware to tackle challenging engineering problems.
 Activities include finite element analysis (FEA) of metallurgical castings, solidification, and welding; computational fluid dynamics (CFD) of fluid mixing, multiphase flows, and turbulence.

 Design and optimize advanced electromechanical systems such as fuel injectors, high-speed machine tools, or earthquake dampers for buildings.
 These applications use advanced actuation technologies including custom design magnetic circuits and smart materials to control the behaviour of mechanical structures (at the micro and macro scale).

 Research activities in broad applications of sensors, actuators, robotic systems and unmanned vehicles.
 Besides fundamental research on theories, a majority of the mechatronics and control activities are carried out in partnership with industrial partners who desire to increase the level of autonomy, precision and safety in their processes and production environments.